 This whole kale caesar salad shebang starts with the dressing.
 Besides acting as, well, salad dressing, it’s used in massaging the kale (more on that later).
 So you want to start with prepping the dressing first.

-But let’s get one thing out of the way: this healthy caesar salad dressing recipe uses some cheats and features an omission or two when compared to real deal caesar dressing.
+But let’s get one thing out of the way: this healthy Greek yogurt caesar dressing recipe uses some cheats and features an omission or two when compared to real deal caesar dressing.

 We’re also cheating on the anchovy front.
 The unique, briny flavor that adds a special something to caesar salad dressing comes from anchovy paste here.
 Super easy.
 That’s the brownish/grayish paste you see in the above photos.